 Oh.

 There was only a small puddle of grime-encrusted water in the tub now, but the copper walls and bottom were still blissfully warm.
 Still in a kneel, I leaned back slowly until my back touched copper, watching with interest as Gallow spread my knees.
-His cock bobbed, but instead bringing his body forward, he leaned down as he bent at the waist and scooted backwards, head lowering to the dark curls crowning my mons.
+His cock bobbed, but instead of bringing his body forward, he leaned down as he bent at the waist and scooted backwards, head lowering to the dark curls crowning my mons.
 He slid a hand through his hair, pushing the long wet strands from his face, his lavender gaze locking onto mine again.

 And then Gallow’s long pink tongue slid along my clit, curling at the end like a cat lapping milk.